THE NEW TRINITY: DO WE ALL PRAY TO THE SAME GOD?

 that a righteous person might be denied God’s Love; or

-that the God of Israel impregnated a human female (whether or not a virgin), and did so for the purpose of causing His Offspring to be born as a human being, only to be captured, tortured and murdered, in order to redeem Humankind from its collective sins (in that, the practice of human sacrifice, especially to appease a deity, is abhorrent to the God of Israel (see Leviticus 18:21 and Jeremiah 19:5)); or
+that the God of Israel impregnated a human female (whether or not a virgin), and did so for the purpose of creating a demigod, who was destined to be hunted, captured, tortured and murdered, in order to absolve Humankind of its collective Sins (in that, contrariwise, the practice of human sacrifice, especially to obtain absolution from a deity, is abhorrent to the God of Israel (see Leviticus 18:21 and Jeremiah 19:5)); or

-that, after the death of Jesus, the God of Israel has decreed that the sins of a Jew can be forgiven only by accepting Jesus as his Savior (in that, the God of Israel, before, during and after the time of Jesus, without employing any intermediary, Himself forgives an individual's forgivable sins, but only after that individual has repented, and thereafter modifies his thoughts and behaviors in order to avoid repeating those sins (see Ezekiel 18:30-32); or
+that the God of Israel has decreed that a person cannot be forgiven for his Sins unless he accepts Jesus as his Savior (in that, contrariwise, the God of Israel, before, during and after the purported time of Jesus, without employing any intermediary, Himself forgives a person’s forgivable Sins -- including (in contrast to Christianity) the Sin of Blasphemy -- after that person repents, and thereafter modifies his thoughts and behaviors in order to avoid repeating those Sins (see Ezekiel 18:30-32)); or, alternatively stated, that the God of Israel has decreed that a person will be able to absolve himself from responsibility and punishment for his Sins merely by accepting Jesus as his Savior; or

 that the God of Israel gave Jesus the Power to abrogate the Divine -- and thus unalterable -- Commandments of the Torah, which God Himself bestowed upon the Jewish people; or

-that the God of Israel has decreed that the Jewish people be murdered or otherwise persecuted as punishment for their refusal to accept Jesus as their Savior and King; or
+that the God of Israel has decreed that the Jewish people be massacred or otherwise persecuted as punishment for their refusal to convert to Christianity or to accept Jesus as their Savior and King; or

-that the God of Israel has decreed that Jews who don’t accept Jesus as the Son of God are Children of the Devil or, alternatively, that such Jews are the Antichrist (or even that there exists such supernatural and autonomous creatures as the Devil and the Antichrist, representing Evil Incarnate, which vie with God for Supremacy over the Universe); or
+that the God of Israel has decreed that Jews who don’t accept Jesus as the Son of God and/or as God Himself are Children of the Devil or, alternatively, that such Jews are the Antichrist (or even that there exists such supernatural and autonomous creatures as the Devil and the Antichrist, representing Evil Incarnate, which vie with God for Supremacy over the Universe); or

 that the God of Israel created demonic creatures, and permits them to enter human beings in order to possess their souls; or

-that the God of Israel instructs his followers, as proof of their faith in Him (via Jesus), to cast out demons, speak gibberish, handle deadly snakes, ingest poison, and heal the sick without seeking medical intervention; or
+that the God of Israel instructs His followers, as proof of their faith in Him (via Jesus), to: (a) cast out demons, (b) speak gibberish, (c) handle deadly snakes, (d) ingest poison, and (e) heal the sick without seeking medical intervention; or

 that the Jewish people bear collective and perpetual guilt for the Crime of Deicide (as if it were actually possible to kill the Creator of all Existence).